Indoor Activities for Toddlers at Home

 Babies are ready to learn as soon as they are born.
-Your child will develop their emotional, social, behaviour, communication and thinking skills through experiences and relationships.
+Your child will build social skills, emotional, behaviour, communication and thinking skills through experiences and relationships.
 Genes, nutrition, health, and community will also influence your child’s development.

 Children’s brains will develop faster in their first five years of life more than at any other stage in their life.
 Therefore, it is important to provide your child with a nurturing and stimulating environment with a variety of ways for them to grow and learn.

 During the toddler stage, children will learn mainly through relationships and through play.
 Play is crucial to your baby’s cognitive development as they develop the ability to think, understand and communicate.
-Your child explores the work through play by experimenting, creating, and thinking.
+Your child explores the work through play-based learning by experimenting, creating and thinking.
 Playing with your toddler builds the relationship with your child by supporting them and providing them with a safe space to explore and learn.

 Reading to your child helps toddlers learn about vocabulary, language, and sounds.
 Storytelling stimulates your toddler’s imagination and helps them learn about the world.